 Many are likely to consider an attack by dirty bombs "the beginning of the end."

 Will America fall to a modern day Trojan Horse?
 Will it come from an advanced biological agent our current technology does not have the means to detect?
-(For more specifics read this article: How to Survive A Terrorist Attack with Bio-Chemical Weapons).
+(For more specifics read this article: How to Survive a Chemical or Biological Attack (Weaponized Virus)).

 We know or suspect that a number of our enemies stockpile chemical and biological weapons.
 I could spend the next two hours compiling links to government reports, but by the time I was done you probably wouldn't see me again.
 I would become the next Doomsday Prepper -- alarmed by what I'd found in these reports, like so many other people are today, including people in government.
 Maybe it's better that we don't dig too deeply into this subject.
 Just make a note of it -- that a foreign government could unleash Hell in America with the right virus; and it wouldn't be hard to infect a great deal of the population, not when so many people live and work and go to school in such close proximity nowadays.

 There are two hurdles to overcome first -- America's nuclear defenses as well as America's entire military.
 So first the Ruskies have to figure out how to shut us down -- meaning shut down electricity and communications to the nuclear missile silos, where our main deterrent to a full scale attack on the homeland rests with our nation's promise of "mutually assured destruction" and our enormous stockpile of nuclear weapons.

 Then the Russians have to disable or eliminate our nuclear sub fleet -- not a likely scenario, from the average American's point of view, but what do we really know about Russia's military capabilities, and the capabilities of their allies?
 We do know that both Russian and Chinese subs have surprised American forces at different times in recent years, showing up near U.S. battleships or aircraft carriers in international waters, as well as periodically off the coast of America.